stream-protocol/streampay-doc/docs/checkout/introduction.md

 A major fraction of Solana users are mobile-native and the upcoming wave of new users will be mobile-heavy too.
 Still, almost all payment providers don't work well on mobile devices, and the UX is unbearable for users

-## Introducing: Checkout
+## Introducing: StreamPay Checkout

 To solve these problems, we created "Checkout", in the first release we'll power these main features at the core,

 ### 1. Pre-built Checkout solution

 Checkout is a low-code solution for businesses to accept Solana Payments with ease.
 It powers a pre-built checkout page with all the necessary components it takes for businesses to accept and users to pay in Solana and SPL tokens.
-No tech jargon, no need to handle wallets, QR codes, or building everything from scratch, we do that for you!
-Meanwhile, the end-user experience is Top-Notch and built to convert them into paid users, by offering multiple payment streams (Connect wallet for desktop, Tap to Pay for mobile, and QR Code payment for IRL payments) and major Solana tokens (USDC, SOL, DUST, etc.)
+Users no need to handle wallets, QR codes, or building everything from scratch, we do that for you!
+Meanwhile, the end-user experience is Top-Notch and built to convert them into paid users, by offering multiple payment streams (Connect wallet for desktop, Tap to Pay for mobile, and QR Code payment for IRL payments) and major Solana tokens (USDC, SOL, STR, etc.)

 ### 2. Powering ‘one-click’ Tap to Pay UX for mobile